Quick Summary:

 Building Micro Frontend with React [Tutorial]

-Let us show you a tutorial guide to building React Micro frontend.
-Here, we will be building two applications, namely, a host and remote; where the main application is the host, and another one will be a sub-app that we plug into it.
+Let us show you a tutorial guide on how to build the Micro frontend architecture React.
+Here, we will be building two applications: a host and remote, where the main application is the host and another is a sub-app that we plug into.

 The host app will be our “main” app and the remote app will be a sub-app plugging into it.